Restrictions

 Overview

-In order to avoid various edge cases in the production environment due to undefined behavior, AutoMQ Cloud places constraints and specifications on parameters, quotas, and behaviors within the product scope.
-Users need to ensure they do not violate these constraints during usage.
-If any constraint does not meet the actual usage scenario, please promptly submit a ticket for assistance.
-Refer to Obtaining Services▸.
+To prevent various edge cases in production caused by unclear behavior definitions, AutoMQ Cloud enforces and standardizes parameters, quotas, and behaviors across its products.
+Users should ensure they do not violate these constraints while using the system.
+If these constraints do not align with actual usage scenarios, please promptly submit a support ticket for assistance, as referenced in Obtaining Services▸.

-The naming and annotation limitation values for the following parameters and resources cannot be adjusted.
-Please strictly adhere to the specifications to avoid system processing anomalies caused by special characters or length overflows.
+The names and descriptions of resources within the following parameters have restricted values that cannot be adjusted.
+Please adhere strictly to the specifications to prevent system processing anomalies caused by special characters or excessive length.

 Public Parameter Limitations